fastlane/docs/docs/actions/resign.md

-  `short_version` | Short version string to force resigned ipa to use (`CFBundleShortVersionString`) | `bundle_version` | Bundle version to force resigned ipa to use (`CFBundleVersion`) | `bundle_id` | Set new bundle ID during resign (`CFBundleIdentifier`) | `use_app_entitlements` | Extract app bundle codesigning entitlements and combine with entitlements from new provisionin profile |
+  `short_version` | Short version string to force resigned ipa to use (`CFBundleShortVersionString`) | `bundle_version` | Bundle version to force resigned ipa to use (`CFBundleVersion`) | `bundle_id` | Set new bundle ID during resign (`CFBundleIdentifier`) | `use_app_entitlements` | Extract app bundle codesigning entitlements and combine with entitlements from new provisioning profile |
   `keychain_path` | Provide a path to a keychain file that should be used by `/usr/bin/codesign` |

 <em id="parameters-legend-dynamic">* = default value is dependent on the user's system</em>